deeppavlov/kb/README.md

 # Downloading, Preprocessing, and Parsing of Knowledge Bases
-This repo kontains code for working with such knowledge bases as Wikidata, FreeBase, and ConceptNet
+This repo contains code for working with such knowledge bases as Wikidata, FreeBase, and ConceptNet